Aider-AI/aider/docs/ctags.md

 Of course, for large repositories, even their map might be too large for the context window.
 However, this mapping approach opens up the ability to collaborate with GPT-4 on larger codebases than previous methods.
-It also reduces the need for manual curation of files to add to the chat context, empowering GPT to autonomously identify relevant files for the task at hand.
+It also reduces the need for manually curating which files to add to the chat context, empowering GPT to autonomously identify relevant files for the task at hand.